Ameelio/connect-call-client/README.md

 import { useConnectCall } from 'connect-call-client';
 ```

+## Releasing

+1. Review `CHANGELOG.md` and determine the next semantic version
+2. Commit a change to `package.json` and `CHANGELOG.md` with the next version
+3. Push the commit
+4. Run `npm publish` to synchronize with NPM
+5. Reflect on how NPM doesn't have any mechanism to verify your package contents
+6. Marvel at how software works as often as it does

 ## Contributing

 Bug reports and pull requests are welcome!
 This project is intended to be a safe, welcoming space for collaboration.